What is Acetal? | Acetal Copolymer and Homopolymer | Acetal Applications | Advantages & Disadvantages of Acetal

 The same applications can also be seen in marine engines and recreation vehicles.

-#3 Medical & Healthcare:
+Medical & Healthcare

 Safety and accuracy for all medical equipment are more crucial than anything else.
-The equipment design allows both patients and doctors to feel comfortable in their presence and be cost-effective; it becomes economically viable to use them.
+The equipment design allows patients and doctors to feel comfortable in their presence and be cost-effective; it becomes economically viable to use them.

 That’s where thermoplastics can play an irreplaceable role as it helps produce cost-effective and high-quality medical equipment by automated assemblies and manufacturing components in bulk.